Andrew Friedman: Career

-Baseball

 Tampa Bay Rays

 In 2003, Friedman met Stuart Sternberg, the new owner of the Tampa Bay Rays.
 They realized they had similar ideas about the game and wanted to work together.

-From 2004 to 2005, Friedman served as the Director of Baseball Development for the Rays.
-He was promoted to the position of Executive Vice President of Baseball Operations and General Manager after the 2005 season, at the age of 28, replacing the club's first general manager, Chuck LaMar, who was fired following the club's eighth losing season in its eight years of existence.
+From 2004 to 2005, Friedman served as the director of baseball development for the Rays.
+He was promoted to the position of executive vice president of baseball operations and general manager after the 2005 season, at the age of 28, replacing the club's first general manager, Chuck LaMar, who was fired following the club's eighth losing season in its eight years of existence.

 Friedman gradually rebuilt the team.
 It ultimately paid off in 2008 when the Rays made the postseason for the first time in franchise history, and advanced all the way to the World Series.
 For his efforts, he was named as Baseball Executive of the Year by Sporting News.
 They also made the playoffs in 2010, 2011 and 2013 under his tenure.